 Environmental Facilities & Services

 Transfer Station #2, located at 9 Orr Avenue in Newburgh, is not accepting bulk waste at this time.
 Only the Citizens Drop-Off Area remains open for Orange County Residents to bring household bagged garbage, single stream recycling, paper, white goods, tires, electronics, empty propane tanks, scrap metal, air conditioners, refrigerators, motor oil, car batteries and anti-freeze.
-The bulk and municipal/commercial waste receiving area of Transfer Station #2 is temporarily closed for site improvements and these customers can utilize Orange County Transfer Station #1 located at 21 Training Center Lane in New Hampton.
+The bulk and municipal/commercial waste receiving area of Transfer Station #2 is temporarily closed for site improvements.
+If you have construction and demolition debris, yard waste or bulk waste such as a mattress, furniture, dishwasher, etc. you can utilize Orange County Transfer Station #1 located at 21 Training Center Lane in New Hampton.

 Questions you may have in regard to the County Environmental Facilities & Services Division in relation to the Coronavirus as of March 17, 2020: